phpro/grumphp/doc/faq.md

 ### Does GrumPHP support automatic fixing

 No, GrumPHP doesn't fix things for you.
-He wants you to have full control of the code you commit and not manipulate it in any way.
+He wants you to have full control of the code you commit and not manipulate it in anyway.

 [up](#table-of-content)